eProsima/DDS-Router/docs/rst/getting_started/project_overview.rst

 Common Use Cases
 ================

-The different cases where the |ddsrouter| could be applied are very vary, and would increase as new Participant Types will be added in future releases.
+The different cases where the |ddsrouter| could be applied are very varied, and would increase as new Participant Types will be added in future releases.
 These are most common use cases so far: